Forget Jaws, it’s the sharks that should be afraid! We kill over 100 million of them every year through bycatch or for their meat and fins.

 - Countries are also beginning to take measures to protect rays and many shark sanctuaries also protect rays.
 (Peru/Indonesia, Mexico, Ecuador, and the U.S. State of Hawaii).

 - A number of conservation groups and experts have developed a 10-year strategy to prevent shark extinctions and ensure that shark fishing becomes sustainable and responsible.
+The goal: by 2025, the conservation status of the world’s sharks and rays has improved—declines have been halted, extinctions have been prevented, and commitments to their conservation have increased globally.

 - Local protections like shark sanctuaries; bans on the catching of sharks and trade in shark products, in tandem with a reduction in consumption, alongside a change in the perceived status of shark fin are needed.